jrao/liferay-docs/userGuide/en/chapters/05-document-management.markdown

 Liferay server.
 Also, changes from other users are downloaded to your Sync folder.

-Liferay Sync handles deletions via a special `liferay-sync.deletions` file.
+If you delete a file your sync folder, it will only be deleted locally, it will not be deleted on the server.
 This mechanism prevents users from accidentally deleting shared files.
-When you delete files from your Sync folder, a `.liferay-sync.deletions` file is created there with the names of the files you deleted.
-This lets Liferay Sync know that you don't want these files in your Sync folder, so it won't download them the next time it syncs.
-Note that the files listed in your `.liferay-sync.deletions` file are only local deletions.
-You can remove entries from your `.liferay-sync.deletions` file to have Liferay Sync download them the next time it syncs.
-Of course, you can use Sync for more than just local deletions.
+So when you delete a file from you sync folder sync will no longer download changes to this file the next time it syncs.
+If you want to go back to syncing a file, simply restore it from you recycle bin or trash can.
+Once the file is restored back to the sync folder sync will being keeping that file in sync by uploading any of your changes and downloading any changes from the server.
 If you have the required permissions, you can delete files from the server.

 You can run through the following exercise to familiarize yourself with how to create, edit, download, and upload files with Liferay Sync.
 First, open your Liferay Sync folder in your file manager (use the *Open Sync Folder* option of the Liferay Sync menu from the taskbar), and create a new file called `README.txt`.
 Edit this file and enter the word *test*.
-Then use the *Sync now* option of the Liferay Sync menu to make sure that your `README.txt` file gets uploaded to your Liferay server.
 Next, check that you can access this file from your Liferay site.
 Open your browser, navigate to your Liferay site, and sign in with your Liferay account credentials.
 First, make sure you're on the site you want to sync with.
 Then, navigate to *Site Administration* &rarr; *Documents and Media*.
 You should see your `README.txt` file listed there.

 Download the file (click the small triangle icon at the top right corner of the *README.txt* icon and select *Download*) to a convenient location on your